 The Art Gallery of NSW is one of my favorite places in Sydney- its selection of works from around the world is truly impressive.
 The last several times I’ve visited, they had some fantastic works by Del Katherine Barton and Brett Whiteley on display.
 It is a place of complete serenity for me and if you enjoy art, I can assure you that you will get lost in its mystical halls for hours on end.

-As a brief side-note, if you’re a fan of Brett Whiteley, you can also visit his home and work space in Surry Hills to see the settings behind his inspiring works.
-I definitely recommend.
+As a brief side-note, if you’re a fan of Brett Whiteley, you can also visit his home and workspace in Surry Hills to see the settings behind his inspiring works.
+I definitely recommend it.

 Go Bike Riding in Centennial Park